New Updates

 Key Drivers:

-- Inventories: Higher than the five-year average, which is negative for price growth.
+- Inventories: Higher than expectations and the five-year average, which is negative for prices.

 Market Indicators:

-- Hedge Favorability Index: Decreased to 20.38%, down from 21.54%, indicating less favorable conditions for hedging.
+- Hedge Favorability Index: Decreased to 17.88%, indicating lower attractiveness for hedging 1-3 years forward.

 Forecast:

-PRICES HIGHER – CRUDE OIL PRODUCTION LOWER – INVENTORY LOWER - DOLLAR HIGHER – STOCK MARKET LOWER – SPECULATION HIGHER - DEMAND HIGHER – HEDGE FAVORABILITY LOWER – EXPECTED PRICE VARIABILITY/CASH FLOW AT RISK HIGHER
+PRICES HIGHER – CRUDE OIL PRODUCTION LOWER – INVENTORY LOWER - DOLLAR LOWER – STOCK MARKET LOWER – SPECULATION HIGHER - DEMAND HIGHER – HEDGE FAVORABILITY LOWER – EXPECTED PRICE VARIABILITY/CASH FLOW AT RISK LOWER

 Price Movement: